Toggle Dark Mode

 The Task Force recently evaluated ECG screenings for healthy individuals.
 According to Landerfeld, they found that there wasn’t any evidence that the benefits outweighed the harms and actually recommended against healthy people using ECG readers at all.

-ECGs are safe, but unless a person already has a history of cardiovascular problems, Landerfeld said that there isn’t much point in using them.
+ECGs are safe, but unless a person already has a history of cardiovascular problems, Landerfeld said there isn’t much point in using them.
 Worse, there’s always the risk of false positives that could spur a worried user to undergo costly, unnecessary and even dangerous medical procedures.

 Part of the issue may be Apple’s demographic.
 Most atrial fibrillation studies are aimed at users 65 and older, who are at higher risk for heart issues.
-That isn’t necessarily the average user of the Apple Watch, who is typically younger and likely already health conscious.
+That isn’t necessarily the average user of the Apple Watch, who is typically younger and likely already health-conscious.